 The conductor immediately handed back the wallet without uttering another word.

 The bus halted at its final stop and everyone got off.
 The conductor, a Christian, made quick steps to the nearest stationery and gifts outlet.
 “Do you have any picture of Christ?
 I need it for my wallet,” he said to the shopkeeper.

 You need not wait for a jolt to understand the transient nature of this world.
 Such an understanding, in an empirical way, can be attained by deep contemplation too.
 Your wallet indicates your priorities in life.
 Often in the wake of ticking off things, people lose sight of the real stuff, they lose track of their own life.

-On another note, it may sound strange but you can know a great deal about a person from their wallet alone.
-Some people’s purses are full of old receipts, business cards, expired loyalty cards and the rest of it.
-They often keep clutter in their mind too.
+On another note, it may sound strange, but you can know a great deal about a person from their wallet alone.
+Some people’s purses are full of old receipts, business cards, expired loyalty cards, and the rest of it.
+They often keep clutter in their minds too.
 If you have a receipt older than a year in your wallet, you probably have grudges older than a decade in your heart.

 Go on! get a new wallet if necessary.
 Treat yourself with care; you deserve it.
 Do it with compassion — towards yourself and others.